 This award recognizes an active Regular Member of the Society for outstanding research completed and published within 12 years after receiving the Ph.D. or other equivalent professional degree.
 The Awards Committee will consider the originality of the research, the significance and impact of the research in reproductive sciences or allied fields, and the degree to which the nominee's research was independent of that of a mentor.
 The recipient of the Award will have the honor of presenting his/her research during the 2016 SSR Annual Meeting and at the 2017 Annual Meeting of the Society for Reproduction and Fertility.

 Sustaining support provided by the SSR New Investigator Fund.

-- Originality; conceptual breakthrough.
+- Evidence of independence and originality; conceptual breakthrough.

 - Contribution and significance to the field, particularly to reproductive sciences.

 - Contribution and significance to allied fields of investigation.